puppetlabs/puppetlabs-lvm/README.markdown

     volume("myvg", "/dev/hdc", "mylv", "ext3", "20G")

+If you want to omit the file system type, but still specify the size of the logical volume, i.e. in the case if you are planning on using this logical volume as a swap partition or a block device for a virtual machine image, you need to use a hash to pass the parameters to the definition.

 If you need a more complex configuration, you'll need to build the resources out yourself.